NevarDima/microservices-outbox/orders/README.md

 Transactional Outbox design pattern in Spring Boot Microservices.

 This project consists of 2 projects, orders and delivery services.

+**!
+To build this project you need to have docker installed in your OS !**

 How to build:

 - Orders-service

 1) maven install
 2) docker compose
 3) curl --location --request POST 'http://localhost:8083/connectors' \